 3) What can we do to promote the use and replication of good sanitation lessons and practices?
 Led by Robin van Kippersluis (5th - 12th May)

-A synthesis document about the discussion will be released soon.
+A synthesis document about the discussion is available here.

 Please visit the forum website to view the whole discussion.